sjgrider256/Digital_Forest/README.md

 ![EfficientNetB0accuracy and validation](images/Screenshot%202025-05-30%20151302.png)

- *An overfit model will show little to no improvement on validation sets. *
+ *An overfit model will show little to no improvement on validation sets (see below). *

 ![EfficientNetB0overfitting](images/Screenshot%202025-05-02%20165740.png)